BenoitdeKersabiec/PictionaryDTY/README.md

 6. Run ```npm install```
 7. Run ```npm run start```
 8. Once it has start, go to [localhost:3000](https://localhost:3000/)
+9. To launch the process on a local network, change the server address in /pictionary_front/.env to your disired IP adress

 ## Tech Used